Stick Welding Electrode Selection for Beginners: Type, Size, and Amperage

 For example, a 3/32″ E7018 has an amperage range of 70-110A, and a 3/32″ E6011 has an amperage range of 60-90A.

 If you set the amperage below the range, the arc will only spark, and the rod will stick to the metal.

 If the amperage is above the range, the arc will act and sound too aggressive, the flux will be damaged before it burns, and the rod will turn red as you weld.

 What is a good amperage starting point?

-Since you have selected the correct rod type and size for the base metal at hand, let’s see a good starting point for the amperage selection of common welds.
+Since you have selected the correct rod type and size, let’s see a good starting point for the amperage selection of common welds.

 Suppose you weld a fillet in the horizontal position (2F), set the amperage equal to the rod’s average amperage range.
 If you weld a butt weld in the flat position (1G), you set the amperage somewhat lower.

 For example, a 1/8″ E7014 has an amperage range of 100-150.
 The ideal starting amperage of this rod for a 2F weld would be 125A.